-7. Mental Capacity
+6. Mental Capacity

-All adults should be presumed to have capacity; however there may be cases where a person may demonstrate a lack of understanding and insight into the impact of their actions (or inactions) on themselves or on others.
+All adults should be presumed to have capacity.
+There may be cases where a person may lack understanding and insight into the impact of their actions (or inactions) on themselves or on others.
 When an individual's behaviour or circumstances cast doubt as to whether they have capacity to make a decision, then a capacity assessment should be carried out in line with the Mental Capacity Act 2005.
+All professionals working with someone who is self-neglecting should know how to carry out a mental capacity assessment.
+See appendix 2 for an MCA template.